VirtusLab/scala-cli/website/docs/cookbooks/scala-jvm.md

 ---
-title: Test your code with java 8
+title: Test your code with different Java versions
 sidebar_position: 4
 ---